damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 - Be concise: say what you need to say.
 Not more, nor less
 - Be attentive: do not repeat the same word, use [synonyms]
 - Be smart: try to predict questions - and answer them along the text
-- Be precise: do not make any statement if you don't have a reliable source or the expertize to defend it
+- Be precise: do not make any statement if you don't have a reliable source or the expertise to defend it
 - Be clear: everything seems to be logic for whom is writing.
 Not necessarily for those reading
 - Be organized: in tutorials, do not jump over a step presuming the audience knows that.
 It breaks logic and looses engrossment
 - Be consistent: try to adopt patterns to facilitate the comprehension